najib-innovaj/ux-ui-notes/README.md

 ### UX Design Process
 There are four UX design phases
-1. User Research: We discover users and thier needs here. frustration points, pain points
+1. User Research/Empathise: We discover users and thier needs here. frustration points, pain points
 2. Define: We define users & associated feature set here.
 3. Ideate: We draw, sketch, wireframe & design here.
 4. Iterate: We test and iterate until we arrive at a greate design.

+### Empathise/User Research
+Mindset of creating something that solove "User" problem and their "Needs".
+Two Major Methods to perform user research:
+1. Qualitative Research
+2. Quantitative Research
+***Quantitative Research:***
+1. We prepare gnerral and specific questionnaires.
+2. We do quantitative research when we have minimum budget.
+We ask general/open ended questions from the client like what are you frustration point/pain point.
+We send the questionnaires to mass audience (Google, forms, Survery Monkey etc.)
+3. We track the feedback & build a report on it by using google docs notion etc to present to the cleint.
+4. We drive conversations based on the finding and engage every possible stakeholder to be on the same page.